UPS Packaging Charges with WooCommerce UPS Shipping Plugin

-- Suppose there are multiple items that need packing, either that box will be used which can contain 100% of all the items or the one which can contain the highest percentage of the item.
+- Suppose there are multiple items that need packing, either that box will be used which can contain 100% of all the items, or the one which can contain the highest percentage of the item.

-In the second case, if say there are two boxes specified both of which are not able to contain the products, that one will be chosen which contains more percentage of the products.
+In the second case, if say there are two boxes specified both of which are not able to contain the products, the one will be chosen which contains more percentage of the products.
 And after that, the same process will be repeated again.

 - Suppose there is a single product that is ready for shipping.
 But unfortunately, no custom box is big enough to accommodate it, then that item will be shipped individually.